Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 Actual dataset mentions also present some heterogeneity, as observed for software, although we think in a less important manner.
 With variation of types, formats and access, the scope for "datasets" is not always clear.
 As far as we know, this is however not discussed in the literature.

-- **implicit versus named datasets**: most mention of set of data are implicit.
+- **Implicit versus named datasets**: most mention of sets of data are implicit.
 The research study can mention some data acquisition, but the dataset is not named, nor shared.
 Most of the data discussed in papers in the biomedical field for instance are created for the study, but remain implicit and not shared.

 For example: